 Formed in 2003, this progressive bluegrass band has had two #1 albums on Billboard’s “Top Bluegrass Albums”.
 Their music bridges a gap between their rock music roots with their newer interest in acoustic instruments.
 Their two #1 albums to date are “Stars And Satellites” (2012) and “Palomino” (2010).

-- The Trashmen (Minneapolis, MN)
+- Trashmen, The (Minneapolis, MN)

 The Trashmen formed in 1962 and played surf rock around the upper Midwest.
 The band included Tony Andreason on lead guitar and vocals, Dal Winslow on guitar and vocals, Steve Wahrer on drums and vocals, and Bob Reed on bass guitar.
 They had two songs that reached the Billboard charts in 1964, one was “Surfin’ Bird”, which hit #4, the other was “Bird Dance Beat” which hit #30.

-- Dan Wilson (Minneapolis, Minnesota)
+- Dan Wilson (Minneapolis, MN)

 Musician/Songwriter; member of Semisonic, Wilson has had much success on his own.
 In 2011 he wrote three songs for the 2012 Grammy Award winning Album of the Year “21” by UK singer, Adele.
 In 2006, he co-wrote a number of songs for the Dixie Chicks 2006 album Taking the Long Way, and received the Grammy for Album of the Year, and Song of the Year for “Not Ready to Make Nice”.